Welcome, Guest. Please login or register.

 What are the voters seeing differently in the OAC this year?
 4 teams in the top 11?
 I know the OAC has always been viewed as one of the top conferences, but what is being perceived differently this year than in the past?
 It isn't uncommon for a number of teams in this conference to start off 3-0 or 4-0 after playing non-conference games and/or against the bottom teams in their conference, and having 2-3 teams in the top 20.
 But I don't ever recall so many teams from this conference (or any conference, for that matter) ranked so high.
 Just curious.

-Ratty looking couches behind an end zone filled with students cheering on guys they will actually see in class on Monday are almost as cool as The Streak.
+A packed student section behind an end zone cheering on guys they will actually see in class on Monday is almost as cool as The Streak.

 Ralph Turner